mysociety/alaveteli/conductor/workflow.md

 4. Documentation complete (if applicable)
 5. Code passes all configured linting and static analysis checks
 6. Works beautifully on mobile (if applicable)
+7. No known security, privacy, accessibility, data-integrity, availability, correctness, quality, or operational risk remains unmitigated
+8. Required harness guides and sensors are present and documented
-7. Implementation notes added to `plan.md`
+9. Implementation notes added to `plan.md`
-8. Changes committed with proper message
+10. Changes committed with proper message
-9. Git note with task summary attached to the commit
+11. Git note with task summary attached to the commit

 ## Emergency Procedures